Yoast/developer/docs/features/indexables/filters.md

 ## Ignore hierarchy check

-When adding a term with `wp_set_object_terms` right after `wp_insert_post`, the hierarchy check is preventing the indexation of the term.
+When adding a term with `wp_set_object_terms` right after `wp_insert_post`, the hierarchy check is preventing the indexation of the term hierarcy.
-That in turn will prevent incorrent breadcrumbs term.
+That in turn will result in worng term (default term) in Yoast breadcrumbs.
+Use this filter to fix it.

 ### Usage

 Before using `wp_set_object_terms` together with `wp_insert_post`.

-The example below shows how you can use this filter to ignore hierarcy check.
+The example below shows how you can use this filter to ignore hierarcy check when using `wp_set_object_terms` together with `wp_insert_post`.
 ```php
 <?php
 add_filter( 'wpseo_hierarchy_ignore_already_saved', '__return_true');